 Just as important as the construction schedule is your plan.
-Not taking the time to make a thorough plan for your construction project is sure to slow you down in the long run.
+Not taking the time to make a thorough plan for your construction project will slow you down in the long run.
 You might miss dependencies, design flaws and more.
 This will delay the project and potentially bust your budget.

 How ProjectManager Helps with Construction Budgets

 As good as our free construction budget template is, you’re not going to make it too far on an Excel spreadsheet.
-ProjectManager is a cloud-based construction management software that organizes tasks, teams and projects to keep you on track and within budget.
+ProjectManager is online construction management software that organizes tasks, teams and projects to keep you on track and within budget.

 Plan and Track Costs on Gantt Charts

 The project plan is the blueprint for your budget.
 On it, you collect the tasks you need to accomplish, and the resources needed to complete them.
 ProjectManager’s interactive Gantt chart has all the basics, such as linking dependencies and setting milestones.
 But unlike competitors, you can set a baseline, which lets you compare actual expenditure against the plan.

 Keep the Whole Team in the Loop

 Not only do you have real-time data to show progress and performance as it happens, but everyone can comment at the task level.
 Email alerts and in-app notifications keep everyone updated on changes to task status.
 That means your on-site crew can communicate seamlessly with your team at HQ.

 Track Progress with Dashboards